-How DeepIntent and Matterkind Proved CTV’s Superiority for Measuring Pharma ad Campaigns, Delivering 2X Higher NBRx
+How DeepIntent and Matterkind Proved CTV’s Superiority for Measuring Pharma Ad Campaigns, Delivering 2X Higher NBRx

 Prior to joining the DeepIntent team, I spent more than 20 years on the agency side.
 I remember measuring pharma ad campaigns being a long, laborious process.
 We’d typically receive reports months later.